ThanasisSoftwareDeveloper/dynamic-retail-pricer/README.md

 # PriceCalc — Greek e-Shop Price Comparison & Markup Calculator

-A desktop application that searches prices from Greek e-shops and calculates a recommended selling price based on configurable markup rules.
+A desktop application that searches prices from Greek e-shops and calculates a recommended selling price based on configurable markup rules, reducing the time spent searching for and comparing retail prices, in an e-shop or physical store, by 98%

 ---